arcusmaximus/SottrModTools/Documentation.md

 - Import tr11_lara.tr11objectref from tr11_lara.drm and delete the dummy mesh, keeping just the skeleton.
 - Import the head, torso, and leg models of some outfit.
+- (In Blender 4.0) Hide the bone collections "Cloth bones" and "Twist bones" to reduce clutter.
 - Import the .tr11anim file (File → Import → SOTTR animation).
 - Edit the animation.
 While imported animations have a keyframe on every frame, this is not required for custom animations.